 - You can click here to view the IRS 401(k) resource guide.

-Of course, what really determines whether a plan is a Solo plan or “full QRP” is the existence or absence of non-owner employees, not the nature of the plan document.
+Of course, what really determines whether a plan is a Solo QRP plan or “full QRP” is the presence or absence of non-owner employees, not the nature of the plan document.

-Can the asset-protection features of a Solo QRP be enhanced with an LLC?
+Can the asset-protection features of a QRP or Self-Directed 401k be enhanced with a QRP-LLC?

 Whether-or-not QRP asset-protection is enhanced by creating a QRP-owned LLC, will depend on 2 factors: